AutoJenny/blog/docs/frontend/templates.md

 ## New Feature Note
 - The /llm/prompts page now defaults to the Prompt Parts tab, which features a persistent radio button filter for Type (All, system, user, assistant) above the list.
 The filter is styled per the dark theme style guide and persists across tab switches.
-- The /llm/actions page now features a restored, step-by-step Action creation wizard modal.
-This guides users through each stage (basic info, model, prompt parts, test/save) with contextual help and dynamic prompt part management.
-The UI is consistent with the dark theme style guide.
+- The /llm/actions page now features a single in-page Action builder area.
+The Edit button (formerly Details) for each action, as well as the New Action button, anchor to the builder area below.
+When Edit is clicked, the builder is preloaded with the action's details and switches to update mode (the Save button becomes Update).
+When New Action is clicked, the builder is cleared and switches to create mode.
+There is no modal or separate details page for actions; all editing and creation is handled in-page for a seamless workflow.